Breyanzi®: THE ONE with a safety profile you can count on

 Cytokine release syndrome warnings and precautions1

-• CRS, including life-threatening reactions, occurred following treatment with Breyanzi
+• CRS, including fatal or life-threatening reactions, occurred following treatment with Breyanzi

 • Serious events that may be associated with CRS include cardiac arrhythmias (including atrial fibrillation and ventricular tachycardia), cardiac arrest, cardiac failure, diffuse alveolar damage, renal insufficiency, capillary leak syndrome, hypotension, hypoxia, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome